nettings/CueFrog/README.md

 CueFrog
 =======

-CueFrog is a simple, idiosyncratic theatre cue player toolkit written in Pd.
 CueFrog is a theatre cue player framework for Pd, based on August Black's readanysf~ external (which it requires).
 You can get readanysf~ from http://aug.ment.org/readanysf/